AMC (TV channel): 2009–2013: "Story Matters Here"

 On May 31, 2009, during the second-season finale of Breaking Bad, AMC rebranded with the introduction of a new slogan, "Story Matters Here".
 Later that year, the network premiered its second miniseries, The Prisoner.
 On January 4, 2010, AMC began airing infomercials on Monday through Saturday mornings from 6:00 to 9:00 a.m.
 Eastern Time; the Saturday morning infomercial block was eliminated after its March 25, 2011, airing as AMC added a Saturday block of western series and films the following week.
 2010 also saw the premieres of Rubicon and The Walking Dead.
 While Rubicon was cancelled, The Walking Dead became an enormous success and has become the most watched scripted program in basic cable history.

-AMC became the flagship property of modern-day AMC Networks after Cablevision spun off Rainbow Media.
+AMC would become the flagship property of the then newly established AMC Networks in 2011, which was founded that year after Cablevision spun off Rainbow Media's assets into the newly established company.
 Cablevision founder Charles Dolan and his family continue to retain a controlling interest in the company.
 Also during this year, the network introduced two new dramas (The Killing and Hell on Wheels), two original web series (The Trivial Pursuits of Arthur Banks and The Walking Dead: Torn Apart), and the Walking Dead discussion series Talking Dead.
 In 2012, AMC premiered three original reality series: The Pitch, Comic Book Men and Small Town Security; along with a second web series spun off from The Walking Dead, The Walking Dead: Cold Storage.